Vinex0/Vinex-Game-of-Life/README.md

   **6.** While the game is running you can press ***D*** to return to the draw mode and edit the current state of the game.
   **7.** Alternatively, you can press ***R*** to return to the main menu and reset the playing field.
   **8.** To change the speed while in the game is running, press ***S***, enter a desired speed, and hit enter to continue.

+### **ZIP**
+    The VGoLexe.zip file contains an exe file of the game, which was created using cx_Freeze, as well as the dependencies in the *lib*
+    folder.
+To play the game without a having to worry about installing python and the depencies unzip it to a desired location
+    and make sure all of the contained files are within the same folder.
+Then simply run the VGoL.exe file.